 But he’d got his story, by God!
 He had snapped more than enough photographs, and, once he returned to civilization, would have his supper, write his copy, and send it over the wire by morning.
 The negatives stowed safely in his camera bag would have to wait until he arrived home, as he doubted there was a passable darkroom from here to Prague.

 A photographic-reporter by trade, Howland preferred the bustling action of London to the sedate country lanes of Europe, but the newspaper’s usual foreign correspondent had contracted a case of influenza, the chaps in the office had cut cards for the assignment, and…well…Howland had lost.

 Now, he was stuck, freezing his arse off in the middle of bloody nowhere.

 He fought through the snow, growing colder and more winded by the minute, tucking his gloved hands beneath his armpits for warmth.
 It did little for his balance.
 He stumbled along the hillside, staggering between pine trunks and slick, rocky outcroppings.
 Howland was no navigator—certainly no outdoorsman—and, without a map or lantern, tried to follow the north star through the hazy light of the moon.

-Like a fool, he kept his eyes to the sky.
+Like a fool, he kept his eyes on the sky.